u-blox/ubxlib/port/platform/zephyr/README.md

 ...would loop `/dev/pts/3` (in the example above UART 0) back on itself.

 ## Device Tree
-Zephyr pin choices for any HW peripheral managed by Zephyr (e.g. UART, I2C, SPI, etc.) are made at compile-time in the Zephyr device tree, they cannot be passed into the `` functions as run-time variables.
+Zephyr pin choices for any HW peripheral managed by Zephyr (e.g. UART, I2C, SPI, etc.) are made at compile-time in the Zephyr device tree, they cannot be passed into the functions as run-time variables.
 Look in the `zephyr/zephyr.dts` file located in your build directory to find the resulting pin allocations for these peripherals.

 If you want to find out more about device tree please see Zephyr [Introduction to devicetree](https://docs.zephyrproject.org/latest/guides/dts/intro.html)

-## Important UART Note
-Since pin assignment for UARTs are made in the device tree, functions such as `uPortUartOpen()` which take pin assignments as parameters, should have all the pins set to -1.
-You can look through the resulting `zephyr/zephyr.dts` located in your build directory to find the UART you want to use.
-The UARTs will be named `uart0`, `uart1`, ... in the device tree - the ending number is the value you should use to tell `ubxlib` what UART to open.
+You will, though, still need to pass into `ubxlib` the HW block that is used: e.g. UART 0, UART 1, etc.  The UARTs, for instance, will be named `uart0`, `uart1`... in the device tree; the ending number is the value you should use to tell `ubxlib` what device to open.

 ## Additional Notes
 - Always clean the build directory when upgrading to a new `ubxlib` version.